itacpc/itacpc.github.io/README.md

 (You can also check the data of the previous years in the `results.json` file for the required final JSON format.)

-## Update Countries
+## Update Universities

-The data for the countries page is stored in the `countries.json` file in the `src/lib/json-data` folder.
+The data for the universities page is stored in the `universities.json` file in the `src/lib/json-data` folder.

-For creating a new country, just use one of the existing countries in the `countries.json` file as a template.
+For creating a new universities, just use one of the existing universities in the `universities.json` file as a template.

-Each country has a `.svg` flag file, which is stored in the `static/images/flags` folder.
-For new countries, please create or download an `.svg` file of the countries flag and place it in there.
-[Wikimedia: SVG flags of countries](https://commons.wikimedia.org/wiki/Category:SVG_flags_by_country)
+Each universities has a `.png` flag file, which is stored in the `static/images/flags` folder.
+For new universities, please create or download an `.png` file of the universities flag and place it in there.

-> The name of the `.svg` file is **required** to match the `name` parameter of the country in the `countries.json` file.
+> The name of the `.png` file is **required** to match the `short_name` parameter of the universities in the `universities.json` file.

-## Update Gallery

-Creating a new  gallery is really simple.
-Just create a new folder in the `static/images/gallery` folder and put the pictures inside this new folder.
-The name of the folder should be the year of the gallery (for example: `2024`).

 ## Update Editions